hany606/Introduction-to-Manipulators-FoR_Fall20IU/README.md

-# FoR_Fall20IU
+# Introduction-to-Manipulators-FoR_Fall20IU
-This repository for practice, exercises, assignments, ...etc for Fundamental of Robotics course at Innopolis University Fall 2020
+This repository was made for assignments for "Fundamentals of Robotics" course at Innopolis University [Fall 2020 - 1st semester, 3rd year]

 ## Assignments: